ImBeeMaster/vagrant_ELKplusNginx/README.md

 CPU:
 4.5 Cores
-5(requested for vb's, but actual consumption depends on actual workload)
+(requested for vb's, but actual consumption depends on actual workload)

 To do:
 System logs gathering